-In an effort to help you create a space that looks its very best, we turned to three interior designers to find out the seemingly small décor details that secretly make them cringe every time and what they'd do instead.
-Ahead, Becky Shea of Becky Shea Design, Jennifer Wallenstein of September Workshop, and Tina Rich of Tina Rich Design spill all of the little things that they think bring down the design value of a space.
+To help you create a space that looks it's very best, we turned to three interior designers to find out the seemingly small décor details that secretly make them cringe every time and what they'd do instead.
+Ahead, Becky Shea of Becky Shea Design, Jennifer Vaquero of September Workshop, and Tina Rich of Tina Rich Design spill all of the little things that they think bring down the design value of a space.
 Here's what they always notice and how to avoid common mistakes.

 In order to avoid this common mistake, you'll want to meticulously measure any space you're planning on decorating before making any major purchases.
 Shea recommends leaving three feet between each piece of furniture for easy mobility.
 "It also gives each piece enough room to breathe and shine on its own," the designer adds.